markmi/acpphint/README.md

 Additions
 - Add Fedora makefile.\*'s for Running on a HoneyComb.
-Add files from a run in a new acpphint_example_data/HoneyComb-Fedora/ directory for this combination (but there are not any \*.gp files using them yet).
+Add files from a run in a new acpphint_example_data/HoneyComb-Fedora/ directory for this combination.

+- Later: add 2 such *.pg files.
+Adjust/rename a couple of others, adding time variants to the existing RAM ones as well.

 ###### [0.1.29] 2023-Jan-30         . . .
 2023-???-?? (final)
 Additions
 - Add NetBSD makefile.\*'s for Running on a HoneyComb.
-Add files from a run in a new acpphint_example_data/HoneyComb-NBSD/ directory for this combination (but there are not any \*.gp files using them yet).
+Add files from a run in a new acpphint_example_data/HoneyComb-NBSD/ directory for this combination.

+- Later: add such *.pg files.
+Also rescale in various *.gp files.

 Changes
 - Update other_src_used/sys_cpubinding.cpp to have support for